 Court Records are public, and are accessible by anyone.
 Court Records include a court case file that includes a docket sheet and any of the documents and filings filed in the case.
 You can access your court records online, or at the Massac County Clerk of Court office in the jurisdiction where the case was filed.

 Every state keeps a record of someone’s criminal background.
 These state databases are all linked so you are able to track criminal backgrounds from another state.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It is helpful to know the county, and in the event that it was in a totally different state, you may have to pay a fee for a more complete search.

 A criminal history search you will be able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for any of the following crimes:

 - Drug offenses such as possession or trafficking.